 To guarantee high production quality and speed, filling machine valves and analog sensors must be synchronized in real time with an extremely high degree of precision.
-With reACTION technology, filling valves and flow sensors can be synchronized at an unbeatable resolution of 1 μs, which allows filling machines to be set up with extremely low tolerances.
-Not only does this minimize wasted raw materials, it also allows possible delays – resulting from activation times, for example – to be calculated automatically by the system. reACTION technology maximizes product quality – regardless of controller performance and network settings.
+With reACTION Technology, filling valves and flow sensors can be synchronized at a resolution of 1 μs, which allows filling machines to be set up with extremely low tolerances and minimizes raw material waste.
+Possible delays, resulting from activation times for example, are automatically calculated by the system. reACTION Technology maximizes product quality – regardless of controller performance and network settings.

 - No expensive dedicated hardware for controlling the filling process

 - More precise filling improves both productivity and quality

 - Product quality independent of controller's processing power